Aston Martin Vanquish (2014-2018) review

-The Aston Martin Vanquish features a sleek, carbon-fibre body wrapped around a storming 565bhp 6.0-litre V12 engine
+The Aston Martin Vanquish is a beautifully-designed supercar with a storming 6.0-litre V12 engine